South Pasadena Local: History

 This line was opened on May 7, 1895 by the Pasadena and Los Angeles Railway with narrow gauge rails.
-The line was rebuilt as standard gauge in 1903 after it was acquired by Pacific Electric, though construction of the Pasadena Short Line relegated the South Pasadena Local to a secondary status.
+The line was rebuilt as standard gauge in 1903 after it was acquired by Pacific Electric the previous year, though construction of the Pasadena Short Line relegated the South Pasadena Local to a secondary status.
 Supplemental service on the north end of the line was provided by the Mission and Fair Oaks Avenue Local Line until 1911.
 Cars were through-routed with the Watts Line from 1912 to 1923.
 Service was converted to one-man operation starting in 1931.
 Routing with the Watts Line began once again in 1932, and the segment of the line between General Hospital and South Pasadena was abandoned at the start of 1935 with cars still running as far at Watts.
 Through-routing was reduced to shuttle service between the Hospital and Echandia in 1938, covering a distance of about 1000 ft (the shortest service offered by the railroad, though operating in an exclusive right of way).
 A base headway service was largely maintained until October 17, 1942 when the shuttle was discontinued.